Rehearsals & Blows

-Rehearsals & Blows is an album of studio sessions and rehearsals by the band King Crimson, released through the King Crimson Collectors' Club in January 2016.
-As with The Champaign-Urbana Sessions, this album shows the development of material intended for the group's 1984 album, Three of a Perfect Pair.
-King Crimson biographer and historian Sid Smith described the album as "work-in-progress sketches, outtakes, bright ideas, dead-ends and cul-de-sacs ... where ideas either bloomed or withered."
-Two recordings present on this release were later included in the box set On (and off) The Road, and one of them is also included in the 40th Anniversary Edition of Three of a Perfect Pair.
-While this release is numbered Club 42, it was released several years after Club 46 (Live at the Marquee (1971)) as it was delayed several times.
+Rehearsals & Blows is an album of studio writing sessions and rehearsals by the band King Crimson, released through the King Crimson Collector's Club in April 2016.
+As with Champaign–Urbana Sessions, this album shows the development of material intended for the group's next album, Three of a Perfect Pair.
+King Crimson biographer and historian Sid Smith describes the album in his liner notes as "work-in-progress sketches, outtakes, bright ideas, dead-ends and cul-de-sacs ... where ideas either bloomed or withered."

+Two recordings present on this release were later included in the box set On (and off) The Road (1981–1984), and one of them is also included in the 40th Anniversary Edition of Three of a Perfect Pair.

+While this release is numbered Club 42, it was released four years after Club 46 (Live at the Marquee 1971) as it was delayed several times.